 FIRST PART: Advanced mobile computing concepts - Sensors data acquisition and management - Spatio-temporal reasoning - Augmented reality - Indoor positioning - Accessibility - Privacy and security

-SECOND PART: iOS development - introduction to SWIFT - introduction to iOS development - position acquisition and use - push notifications - background
+SECOND PART: iOS development - introduction to SWIFT - introduction to iOS development - Augmented Reality in iOS

 Prerequisites for admission